timjogorman/RicherEventDescription/guidelines.md

 While linking up events in terms of their temporal, causal and subevent structure, you will also be marking them for event coreference.
-These guidelines for coreference annotation have been adapted from the OntoNotes
+These guidelines for coreference annotation have been adapted from the sources mentioned above in the Entity Coreference section, along with [Hovy et al. 2013](https://www.cs.cmu.edu/~hovy/papers/13HLT-Events-workshop.pdf)
-v.
-7.0 (\cite{pradhan2007ontonotes}) and ODIE (2010) guidelines as
-needed to accommodate the objectives of the RED schema.
-Additional concepts and information were synthesized from Poesio et al. 2004 (\cite{poesio2004centering}), Poesio 1997 (\cite{poesio1997conversational}), and Savova et al. 2011 (\cite{savova2011anaphoric}).

 ### IDENTITY